AY2526S1-CS2103T-T14-3/tp/docs/UserGuide.md

 This guide will act as a walkthrough on **installing FoodTrail** and **teach you how to use it**.

-**Step 1: Install Java**
+**Step 1: Ensure Java 17 is installed**
-* FoodTrail needs a software called **Java** to run.
 * Check that you have **Java version 17** or higher installed on your computer.
+1. Open a command terminal.
+    * On Windows: Search for "Command Prompt" and open it.
+    * On Mac/Linux: Search for "Terminal" and open it.
+2. In the command terminal, type `java -version` and press Enter.
-  * If you are a Mac user, follow the instructions [here](https://se-education.org/guides/tutorials/javaInstallationMac.html) to install the correct version of the Java Development Kit (JDK).
+  * If you do not have Java 17, follow these steps to install the correct version of the Java Development Kit (JDK).
+  * On Windows: follow the instructions [here](https://se-education.org/guides/tutorials/javaInstallationWindows.html)
+  * On Mac/Linux: follow the instructions [here](https://se-education.org/guides/tutorials/javaInstallationMac.html)

 **Step 2: Download the app file**
-1. Click [here](https://github.com/AY2526S1-CS2103T-T14-3/tp/releases/download/v1.5/foodtrail.jar) to download the latest version of FoodTrail.
+1. Click [here](https://github.com/AY2526S1-CS2103T-T14-3/tp/releases/download/v1.6/foodtrail.jar) to download the
+   latest version of FoodTrail.
 2. Store the downloaded file into a dedicated folder on your computer.
 This will be where FoodTrail stores all your data.

 **Step 3: Run the app from the command terminal**
 1. Open a command terminal.
-   * On Windows: Search for "Command Prompt" or "PowerShell" and open it.
+   * On Windows: Search for "Command Prompt" and open it.
    * On Mac/Linux: Search for "Terminal" and open it.
 2. Navigate to the folder where you stored FoodTrail in.
    * In the command terminal, type `cd /path/to/your/folder` and press Enter.